Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Answer a few questions to get started

-Recovery coaches and AA sponsors have a few things in common.
-Both exist to help people with their addiction recovery.
+Addiction coaches and AA sponsors have a few things in common:

-Despite their similarities, a recovery coach is not the same as an AA sponsor.
-Below are their key differences.
+Despite their similarities, an addiction coach is different from an AA sponsor.
+These are their key differences:

 A sober sponsor works exclusively with the same 12-step program that helped them recover from addiction.
 For example, an AA sponsor offers sponsorship under Alcoholics Anonymous (AA), while an NA sponsor is someone from Narcotics Anonymous (NA).

-Anyone who wants to recover can seek help from a certified recovery coach.
+Anyone who wants to recover can seek help from a certified addiction coach.
 However, only members of Alcoholics Anonymous will have access to AA sponsors.

-In addition to these requirements, a person must render hours of community work while under the supervision of a certified recovery coach.
-This ensures they meet the professional standards for recovery coaching.
+In addition, a person must render hours of community work while under the supervision of a certified addiction coach.
+This requirement ensures they meet the professional standards for addiction coaching.

-It depends.
-Currently, a professional recovery coach can cost you anywhere between $800 per month to $1,000 per day.
-The experience of the recovery coach, as well as the level of care provided, will help determine the actual cost of their support services.
+A professional recovery coach can cost anywhere between $800 per month to $1,000 per day.
+The cost depends on:

-While it seems to cost a lot upfront, it will save you more money compared to relapsing and having to undergo treatment all over again.
+While it costs a lot upfront, it will save you more money than relapsing and undergoing treatment all over again.

-Getting peer support from recovery coaches is associated with reduced substance use, better recovery outcomes, and lower relapse rates.
+Getting peer support from recovery coaches is associated with:

 People who work with a recovery coach are also more likely to complete their addiction treatment.5,6